Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 ctx.providers.OpenStreetMap.keys()
 ```

 Map tiles are typically distributed in [Web Mercator projection (EPSG:3857)](http://spatialreference.org/ref/sr-org/epsg3857-wgs84-web-mercator-auxiliary-sphere/).
-We either need to re-project our data before plotting, or set the desired coordinate reference system directly when adding the basemap using contextily.
-Let's plot our data using `geopandas` and add a default basemap for our plot using `contextily` using in the local EPSG:3067 projection:
+We either need to re-project our data before plotting, or set the desired coordinate reference system directly when adding the basemap using `contextily`.
+Let's plot our data using `geopandas` and add a default basemap for our plot using `contextily` using in the local EPSG:3067 projection which is the CRS of our grid layer.

 ```python jupyter={"outputs_hidden": false}
 # Control figure size in here